Pasha Kovalev: Early life and competitive career

-He began dancing at the age of eight, and until 2000, he competed with his partner Anya Garnis in the Amateur Latin category in Russia.
+Kovalev began dancing at the age of eight.
+Until 2000, he competed with partner Anya Garnis in the Amateur Latin category in Russia.

-After moving to the US, Kovalev and Garnis turned professional and from 2002 started competing in the United States, the United Kingdom and Canada.
+After moving to the US, Kovalev and Garnis turned professional, and from 2002 started competing in the United States, the United Kingdom and Canada.
 Their competitive achievements include being finalists in the US Open from 2002 to 2006.

 So You Think You Can Dance

 In 2007, Kovalev and Garnis auditioned for season 3 of the US reality show So You Think You Can Dance.
 Garnis made it to the Top 12 stage, whereas Kovalev made it all the way to the Semi-Finals.
 The pair have since participated in all following seasons as either choreographers or as All-Stars.

 Season 3: Contestant

-Although originally he only attended the audition to support Anya Garnis, he was asked to audition as well and together with Garnis became one of the 20 dancers chosen to compete in the show's third season from June to August 2007.
+Although originally he only attended the audition to support Anya Garnis, he was asked to audition as well and together with Garnis became one of the 20 contestants chosen to compete in the show's third season from June to August 2007.

-After making it all the way to the Top 6, Kovalev was eliminated on 13 August, in the last round before the final, losing out to the two remaining males, contemporary dancers Danny Tidwell and Neil Haskell.
-Sabra Johnson, the remaining female contemporary dancer, went on to win the competition.
+After making it all the way to the Top 6, Kovalev was eliminated on 13 August, in the last round before the final, losing out to the two remaining male contestants, contemporary contestants Danny Tidwell and Neil Haskell.
+Sabra Johnson, the remaining female contemporary contestant, went on to win the competition.
 Kovalev and Garnis both later took part in the So You Think You Can Dance Tour.